treqs/use-git/README.md

 - [GitHub Education](https://education.github.com/)
 - [BitBucket Education](https://bitbucket.org/product/education)

-## Prerequisite: Git

-We installed Git for Windows with Chocolatey.

-## Prerequisite: TortoiseGit
+## Prerequisites

-We installed TortoiseGit with Chocolatey.
+- You'll need Git for Windows.
+See the prerequistes above.
+- You'll want TortoiseGit.
+See the prerequistes above.
 TortoiseGit integrates with Windows File Explorer, making it fast and easy to execute most of the typical Git commands used every day.

 ## Set up Git